Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ![Gnome Boxes 4](/assets/uploads/VM_Post/Boxes/vm-boxes4.webp)

 - We recommend you use a minimum of 4GB Memory to ensure good performance.
-You also need to use a minimum of 50GB Storage for ABRoot.
+You're also required to use a minimum of 50GB Storage for ABRoot.
 Now click on "Create".

 ![Gnome Boxes 5](/assets/uploads/VM_Post/Boxes/vm-boxes5.webp)